Quasinormal bulk-edge characters of gravitons in Nariai geometry: Quasinormal bulk-partition function

 \section{Quasinormal bulk-partition function}

-The DHS prescription is quite useful in computing the one-loop partition function in black hole background.
-However, it is not always possible to find a nice analytic formula for the quasinormal frequency in the black hole geometry.
-The story is also similar from the Euclidean perspective, where the eigen spectrum of the kinetic operator takes a complicated form in a black hole background.
-Since the Einstein metric $S^2\times S^2$ can be interpreted as the Euclidean continuation of the Nariai geometry, we can evaluate the partition function analytically from the quasinormal modes.
+The DHS prescription is quite useful in computing the one-loop partition function of scalar fields.
+However, in subsequent works \cite{Datta:2011za, Castro:2017mfj, Anninos:2020hfj, Law:2022zdq, Grewal:2022hlo}, it has been shown that the naive DHS formula does not capture the complete one-loop partition function for spinning quantum fields.
+In general, the one-loop partition function takes the following product form:

+where $\mathcal{Z}_{\rm ch}$ corresponds to the character partition function obtained from the quasinormal modes, and $\mathcal{Z}_{\rm edge}$ corresponds to the edge partition function, often interpreted as the localized path integral over the codimension-2 surface.

+In this section, we study the one-loop character partition function of gravitons in the Nariai geometry.
+For notational simplicity, we work in units \(\ell_N=R=1\).
+Equivalently, all mode frequency eigenvalues are measured in units of the Nariai scale.
+We will restore $\ell_N$ in the UV divergent section, through the redefinition of the integral variable.

-In this section, we will study the one-loop character partition function of gravitons in Nariai geometry.
-From the quasinormal modes given in \eqref{QNMmodes}, we can derive the character partition function of these tensor modes.
-We plug these (anti)quasinormal modes into the formula \eqref{qnmdef} and obtain
+From the quasinormal modes given in \eqref{QNMmodes}, we can derive the character partition function associated physical graviton modes, accounting for both even and odd parity branches \cite{Cardoso:2003sw,Venancio:2020ttw}.
+Plugging these quasinormal modes into the formula \eqref{qnmdef}, we obtain

-Note that quasinormal modes do not depend on the spin degeneracy and the azimuthal quantum number $l\leq m\leq l$.
-For spin-2 field, sum over the azimuthal quantum number together with the spin degenracy gives $5(2l+1)$ factor.
-In the second line of \eqref{tensorch}, we perform the sum over $n$.
-Similarly, with the vector (anti)quasinormal modes, we compute the quasinormal character partition function: